-- Forming an Advisory Council to promote and champion HPV vaccine education, promotion and awareness.
+- Utilize community and partner stakeholders, including an HPV Advisory Council, to promote and champion HPV vaccine education and awareness,

-- Developing and implementing a practice intervention to increase adherence to national HPV vaccination guidelines
+- Plan and implement a health systems approach to increase adherence to national HPV vaccination guidelines among practices and providers,

-- Developing and implementing a targeted communications plan to increase knowledge about and demand for the HPV vaccine among parents/guardians of adolescents aged 11 to 17 years
+- Adapt and implement a targeted communications plan to increase demand for and knowledge about the HPV vaccine among parents/guardians of adolescents aged 11-17 years, and

-This project will pilot the use of a toolkit adapted from researchers at the University of Colorado, the CDC and major medical associations, that will help guide you through implementation of customizable, evidence-based quality improvement strategies to increase HPV vaccination uptake.
-If your practice chooses to implement this toolkit you will receive free Maintenance of Certification and/or Continuing Medical Education credits, ongoing support from a local public health nurse, your practice’s vaccination rates, and access to free communication materials.
+The Alliance will help guide you through implementation of customizable, evidence-based quality improvement strategies to increase HPV vaccination uptake.
+If your practice participates you will receive free Maintenance of Certification and/or Continuing Medical Education credits, food for trainings, ongoing support from a local public health nurse, your practice’s vaccination rates, and free communication materials.

 For more details regarding what is expected of participants, please view the project flyer.
 Additionally, a brief introductory webinar is available for a more in-depth overview.
 Listen to and view the webinar teaser here.

 4. Order Resources for Your Clinic